How The Coca-Cola Company is reducing sugar

 We have 7.5 oz mini soda cans and other smaller sizes to make it easier for you to reduce sugar.
 In fact, about 40% of our soft drink brands come in these smaller sizes in the U.S.

 6. Supporting limits to added sugar intake

-The World Health Organization and other leading health authorities say people should limit added sugar to no more than 10% of their total energy/calorie consumption.
+Several leading health authorities, including the U.S. Food and Drug Administration and the U.S. Dietary Guidelines for Americans, say that children and adults should limit added sugar to no more than 10% of their total energy/calorie consumption.

 See how else we’re putting you at the center of all we do.
 We call it Our Way Forward.

 And if you’re interested in the variety of drinks we offer, check out some of our other Coca-Cola products.

 - U.S. Food and Drug Administration: Changes to the Nutrition Facts Label